ICHD classification and diagnosis of migraine: Abdominal migraine

-Menstrual migraines
+Menstrual migraine

 It is well documented that migraine occurs nearly three times as often in women than in men, and is one of the top five most common disabling conditions in women.
 In over half these women, their headaches are strictly related to their menstrual cycle.

-A clinical epidemiological study of women with migraine without aura in Parma and Pavia, Italy, revealed that 60% of those women experienced their attacks almost exclusively while menstruating, that 10.7% of their migraines first began at menarche (their very first "period", at puberty), and that 67% of them no longer had migraines while pregnant (and thus not menstruating).
+A clinical epidemiological study suggests that 60% of women with migraine without aura have attacks almost only while menstruating.
+One in ten had their migraines begin with their first period.
+Two-thirds do not get migraines while pregnant.

-This relationship was noted by the IHS in both versions of the ICHD, and particularly that this disorder fell under "migraine without aura".
+This relationship was noted by the IHS in both versions of the ICHD, and particularly that this disorder fell under migraine without aura.
 The ICHD-1 referred to this as menstrual migraine, noting that there were no strict guidelines for this diagnosis, but that at least 90% of a woman's attacks should occur within two days of the beginning or end of menstruation.
 When the ICHD-2 was published, explicit guidelines for a diagnosis of two distinct types of menstruation-related migraine were released, and appear to the right.
 However, because the nature of the relationship is still unclear, and because the IHS was still uncertain as to whether these were a subset of migraine without aura or a distinct class of migraine, the criteria were delegated to an appendix, while anticipating that they would appear within the main text in the next revision.